937 words; estimated reading time 4 mins, 41 secs.

 The take home

 In summary, tDCS appears to be another one of those intriguing ideas that have been rushed to market without appropriate testing, and without really understanding the intricacies of sports performance and training.
 One review (Edwards et al, 2017) even talked of tDCS being an unfair advantage – more like taking advantage!
 Individual variability and the complex interaction between the mind and the body is going to require technological breakthroughs to work much, much harder than that!
 It seems that commercial models of tDCS are unlikely to override fatigue signals, drive greater recruitment of muscles, or speed up skill learning.
 I know, I know – Some of you are going to say what if tDCS actually does work?
-What if it does give you that extra 1% for performance ?
+What if it does give you that extra 1% for performance?
 My answer as always – put more professional thought and effort into the other 99% first.
 So let’s keep training and being creative for now.
-Meanwhile I’ll continue to wear my halo – it looks really good on me.
+Meanwhile I’ll continue to wear my halo – its a really good look for me.

 - Edwards, D.J., Cortes, M., Wortman-Jutt, S., et al (2017) Transcranial Direct Current Stimulation and Sports Performance.
 Front.
 Hum.
 Neurosci.
 11:243. doi: 10.3389/fnhum.2017.0024